Third-party logistics: IT

 The IT systems of the provider and the client must be interoperable.
 Technology helps increase visibility for the client by way of continuous status updates via Dispatch Management Software and Electronic Data Interchange (EDI) which does involve a cost, but it can help avoid penalties for delays and subsequent financial losses such as from not unloading freight in time.

 Reverse logistics

-Numerous studies have shown that selling products online, rather than in a brick and retail environment, adds extra costs when it comes to handling returns (i.e, reverse logistics).
+Numerous studies have shown that selling products online, rather than in a brick and retail environment, adds extra costs when it comes to handling returns (i.e., reverse logistics).
 The reliance upon third-party logistics providers to handle aspects of the e-commerce supply chain such as warehousing and pick-and-pack also means these companies must be relied on to handle reverse logistics.
 Artificially induced demand events such as Black Friday in the United States or Singles' Day in China come with an influx of returned products, which can slow down warehouse operations and in turn delay the issuing of refunds or other methods for mitigating dissatisfied customers.

 Various industries have found ways to capitalize on reverse logistics by recycling materials such as metal and electrical goods recycling.

+Poor optimization

+Unlike in-house logistics, 3PL provider often unable to address the concerns of the clients to reach the goal of cost optimization with the trade of convenience, capacity, and scale.
+This results in increasing the cost of operation for the company once the service user grows in size.
+Therefore, in order to resolve this issue, a proper transition needs to be executed to ensure the operation scaling can be maintained optimally while also minimizing the cost.